You are here

 Electronic cigarettes, also known as e-cigarettes, electronic nicotine delivery systems (ENDS) or e-cigs, are devices that heat a liquid (juice) to make vapour for inhalation ("vaping").

 From 1 October 2021, consumers will need a valid Australian medical prescription to access nicotine e-cigarettes and nicotine liquids in Australia.
 This will provide an opportunity for consumers to receive appropriate medical advice on the use of, and risks associated with, these products.
 Certain other novel nicotine delivery products will also require a prescription, including heat-not burn tobacco.

 Nicotine replacement therapies (including sprays, patches, lozenges and chews) that do not require a prescription will continue to be available from pharmacies and some retail outlets.

 Generally, therapeutic goods (such as medicines, medical devices and biologicals) must be included in the Australian Register of Therapeutic Goods (ARTG) before they can be lawfully imported into, supplied in, or exported from Australia.

-There are currently no TGA approved nicotine e-cigarettes on the Australian Register of Therapeutic Goods (ARTG).
+There are currently no TGA approved nicotine e-cigarettes on the ARTG.
 Medicines not included on the ARTG are known as ‘unapproved’ medicines.
-There are established pathways for legal access to unapproved nicotine e-cigarettes, with a doctor’s prescription.
+There are established pathways for legal access to unapproved nicotine e-cigarettes, with a valid medical prescription.

-Recent changes to the Authorised Prescriber scheme mean that medical practitioners may apply for Authorised Prescriber approval to prescribe nicotine as an aid to stop smoking by submitting their name, AHPRA number and address on an online form.
+Recent changes to the Authorised Prescriber scheme mean that medical practitioners may apply for Authorised Prescriber approval to prescribe nicotine as an aid to stop smoking.
+A simplified nicotine-specific online form is available on the Authorised Prescriber dashboard of the SAS & Authorised Prescriber Online System.
 For the five year duration of the approval no further applications or permissions are required.

 Dispensing nicotine e-cigarettes